 - Asso - Spanish Detective! a parody of Spanish television.

-- Captain Invisible and his sidekick the See-Thru kid! - a parody of the Marvel Comics Series and its stereotypical characters.
+- Captain Invisible and his sidekick the See-Thru kid! - a parody of Marvel Comics and its stereotypical characters.

 - Adventures of the League of Stupid Heroes! - a spin off from Captain Invisible.

 - Freshers — two sheltered first-year university students

 - Dave Hollins, Space Cadet! — the last human being alive, seven trillion years into the future, with only the ship's computer for company